Note: Click on the linked heading text to expand or collapse accordion panels.

 Placing Materials on Reserve

 There are 71 computers available to patrons on a first-come, first-served basis in the library Information Commons.
 Highline College and Central Washington University students doing college related work have priority on using the computers.
 All computers have internet access and the Microsoft Office 2010 products Excel, Word, and PowerPoint.
 Patrons may transfer documents to and from portable devices such as a USB memory drive.
-View the Campus Computing Resources Appropriate Use policy.
+View the Computing Resources Appropriate Use Policy on the Campus Policies page.

 There is no charge to use the computers, but there is a charge for printing or copying.

 There are two Black & White printers and one Color printer available.
 The printers only offer 8.5" x 11" (letter) sized paper.
-Additional information regarding printing (including costs) is available from the Highline IT Helpdesk.
+Additional information regarding printing (including costs) is available in the Printing Guide for Highline Students.

 Current students are provided with a credit each quarter to use for printing and/or copying.
 Students must first activate their myHighline account in order to access these funds.
 See the front library Circulation Desk staff for your myHighline Activation Code.